Lingopie Review (2026): Is It Worth It to Learn Japanese?

 • You are a visual and/or auditory learner and you are looking for a resource that works with your personal language learning style

-• You want to watch more Japanese shows
+• You love watching Japanese shows

 • You understand that Lingopie is not a full Japanese course and will not teach you grammar etc.